shadowed1/Chard/README.md

 - Audio support over Bluetooth, USB, 3.5mm, and internal speakers with CRAS + pulse virtualization.
 - Supports Flatpak, Steam, Heroic, Wine, and even Mouse Capture emulation for first person games.
 - *Chard is in development.
 Bug reports, suggestions, and ideas are greatly appreciated.*
+- Can be safely uninstalled at anytime without altering our ChromeOS install!

 <br>